 So that’s total bombardment followed by shots fired from, ahem, concealed perches versus a “late-stage” horse-mounted charge.
 Sounds like something in that mix could have some sort of impact (for Democrats to “play up.”)

 Incidentally, Rob (“it’s sniper time”) Collins is profiled by the Washington Post today since, per the Post, “in contrast to the donors supplying [American Action Network’s] cash, Collins does not shy from attention.”
 What’s to shy away from?
-Karl Rove describing you as “an exceptionally gifted operative with a keen strategic view” in the pages of the Post?Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Karl Rove describing you as “an exceptionally gifted operative with a keen strategic view” in the pages of the Post?Liz Cox Barrett is a writer at CJR.